C. L. Moore: Early career

 Her early work included two significant series in Weird Tales, then edited by Farnsworth Wright.
 One features the rogue and adventurer Northwest Smith wandering through the Solar System; the other features the swordswoman/warrior Jirel of Joiry, one of the first female protagonists in sword-and-sorcery fiction.
 Both series are sometimes named for their lead characters.
-One of the Northwest Smith stories, "Nymph of Darkness" (Fantasy Magazine (April 1935); expurgated version, Weird Tales (Dec 1939)) was written in collaboration with Forrest J Ackerman.
+One of the Northwest Smith stories, "Nymph of Darkness", published in 1936, was written in collaboration with Forrest J Ackerman.

 The most famous Northwest Smith story is "Shambleau", which was also Moore's first professional sale.
 It originally appeared in the November 1933 issue of Weird Tales, netting her $100, and later becoming a popular anthology reprint.